rayandasoriya/100DaysOfCode/README.md

 3. The problem is related to the card game 21.
 Refer to Day20/Problem 3.pdf for more information regarding the problem.

-## Day 20
-Solved 3 coding problems from LeetCode using Python.
-1. The problem is related to the multiplication of two strings.
-Refer to Day20/Problem 1.pdf for more information regarding the problem.

-2. The problem is related to the valid position movement of a robot in a 2-d matrix.
-Refer to Day20/Problem 2.pdf for detailed information.

-3. The problem is related to the card game 21.
-Refer to Day20/Problem 3.pdf for more information regarding the problem.

 ## Day 21
 Solved 2 coding problems from HackerRank using Python.
 1. The problem is related to the Huffman Encoding.
 Refer to Day21/Problem 1.pdf for more information regarding the problem.